 Key takeaways

-- Supports Claude Code, Codex, Cursor Agent, and OpenCode in a single interface
+- Supports Claude Code, Codex, Cursor Agent, and OpenCode in parallel sessions with an attention queue, checkpoints, and built-in Git panel and SQL Studio

 FAQ